matte773/quori_embedded/README.md

   4. At the top of the file, configure the `QUORI_CONFIG_ZERO_POSITION_WAIST` and `QUORI_CONFIG_ZERO_POSITION_MOTOR`.
   5. Upload to the spine's microcontroller
   6. Unplug the spine

+### Base
+  1. The base embedded code does not need to be flashed.
+  2. See `quori_controller` [README]( https://github.com/semio-ai/quori_ros/blob/master/src/quori_controller/readme.md) for information of calibrating the turret position.

 ### `udev` Rules
   1. Connect all microcontrollers